Noise Levels in 15697, PA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central 15697 sounds about 65% louder than Western 15697 to the human ear, a 7.2 dBA gap.
+To the human ear, noise in southwestern 15697 sounds about 466% louder than in northern 15697, a 25.0 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Third St do you need to be?